oppia/oppia-android/Android-Studio-UI-based-Github-workflow.md

 While using Android Studio VCS>Git you will not be able to see much detail on what the failure is, but you can try running below commands to checks the failure details:

+If you are using Windows, please use [Git Bash Command Line](https://gitforwindows.org/) to run these scripts.

 If you have failure related to kotlin, then use this script to get a detailed failure result:
 ```
 scripts/ktlint_lint_check.sh